 We review university fees annually.
 If your studies extend over more than one academic year, you should expect the university fee to increase from one year to the next.
-We aim to publish the rate of increase no later than 12 months before it will come into effect.
+The rate of increase is fixed to a maximum of 3 per cent per year.
 If you accept an offer of a place with a start date deferred to the next academic year, the university fee relevant to the academic year in which you start your course will apply to you.